raghavbali/raghavbali.github.io/index.md

 During Masters, I've taken up exciting and challenging courses related to Machine Learning, Software Architecture, Advanced Algorithms and Operating systems.
 I also worked on a number of large scale projects such as <i>Language Recognizer for Indian Languages </i>, <i>Hierarchical Document Clustering System</i>, <i>Bitcoin Payments based Cloud Provisioning Platform</i> and so on.

 On the side, I am a technology enthusiast who loves reading and playing around with new gadgets and technologies.
-I am a shutterbug  capturing moments when he isn’t busy solving problems, checkout his [instagram](https://www.instagram.com/raghavbali/).
+I am a shutterbug who likes capturing moments, checkout my [instagram](https://www.instagram.com/raghavbali/) and [vsco](https://vsco.co/raghavbali/gallery).

 [Occassional Blog Posts](/blog)